 On the other hand, let’s say you factor in camera gear insurance into your startup costs:

 - An annual plan starts at $99, and the most basic equipment coverage starts at $55, so your total cost for coverage will start at $154.

 - If you rent equipment and that equipment gets damaged, it can be covered by your plan.

 - Moving forward, you can continue to focus on building your business rather than paying off repair costs.

-It boils down to this: it takes less time to pay off the costs of insurance than it does to pay off the costs to repair or replace equipment.
+It boils down to this: it takes less time and effort to pay for insurance early on than it does to pay off the costs to repair or replace equipment over time.

 When deciding whether getting coverage is necessary, remember that the cost of protecting yourself is cheaper than the cost of replacing equipment out of pocket.